Tomentos/JTT_Tutorials/Networking_103/Networking_103.md

 Network Address Binary: 11000000.10101000.000|00000.00000000
 ```

 So in this example, the Network Address then translates back to *192.168.0.0*.
-This then results in the lowest IP Address in the entire Network and one of the two we subtraced in the Hosts calculation.
+This then results in the lowest IP Address in the entire Network and one of the two we subtracted in the Hosts calculation.

 ---

 ## Broadcast Address
 The use of the Broadcast ID is also very straight forward.
 Anything that goes through this ID, will be send to every single client which is connected to the Network.
 It's used to broadcast messages throughout the Network.
-The Broadcast Address is calculated very similairly to the Network Address.
-The only difference is that the manipulatable bits are set to *one* (1) instead of *zero* (0).
-I wont dance around a redundant explaination too long and directly show you the above example again.
+The Broadcast Address is calculated very similarly to the Network Address.
+The only difference is that the manipulable bits are set to *one* (1) instead of *zero* (0).
+I wont dance around a redundant explanation too long and directly show you the above example again.

 ```
 IP Address: 192.168.10.100